dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

         assertions based on generalities may do more harm than good (e.g. this explanation itself of the shift in causality is overly general)
+  - this ablation of causality gradually roots itself accross the world at varying rates.

 - the concept of privacy is one of the most important ways this shift in causality will affect human interactions and their understanding